mattppal/blog/src/content/blog/declarative-imperative.md

 ![](/posts/declarative-imperative/oh-no-monkey.gif)

-<center><figcaption>A data engineer realizes they need a custom DAG/Lambda for data ingestion.</figcaption></center>
+<center><figcaption>A data engineer realizes they need a custom code for data ingestion.</figcaption></center>

-Though Airbyte [claims](https://airbyte.com/blog/data-orchestration-trends#declarative-pipelines-are-taking-over-imperative-pipelines) declarative pipelines are on the rise, purely declarative tools are an _incomplete solution_ without an accompanying API or imperative component.
-I've spoken about [my qualms with Airbyte](/posts/hot-takes#-hot-takes), so I will refrain from doing so here.

-However, this is what makes a tool like [Meltano](https://meltano.com/) powerful.
-In addition to its [declarative](https://hub.meltano.com/extractors/) marketplace, you can also build your own sources/targets.
-This Swiss army knife-like functionality combines the declarative and imperative to solve _most_ problems quickly, while still allowing you to handle edge cases elegantly (using best practices).

-Though both Airbyte and Meltano have functionality for DIY source/target creation, I feel _both_ tools have a ways to go in making this a user-friendly, sustainable solution.

-This is the pattern we'll focus on for the rest of the article: the hybrid declarative/imperative tool.
+Furthermore, because declarative solutions abstract away implementation details, they can be harder to debug and maintain— it's not always apparent _why_ something breaks and without access to the underlying code (or a thorough understanding of how it's structured) it can be impossible to triage the issue.

 ## 🚗 Declarative or imperative?
 An analogy